• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Sweet, juicy and crunchy peaches pair with rich and creamy burrata for a colorful summer salad that easily comes together in under 20 minutes!
+This peach burrata salad pairs sweet, juicy peaches with creamy burrata and fresh basil for a vibrant summer salad that comes together in under 20 minutes.

-Nectarines, apricots, plums, cherries, pluots and all other stone fruits are welcome too!
-It’s an equal stone fruit opportunity recipe.
+Nectarines, apricots, plums, cherries, and other stone fruits are welcome here too — it’s an equal-opportunity stone fruit situation.

 Peaches and burrata salad with basil and vinaigrette, all done; overhead shot.